mjwhitta/zoom/README.md

     -h, --help                       Display this help message
     -l, --list                       List profiles
-    -o, --operator=OPERATOR          Set operator for current profile -p, --prepend=PREPEND            Set the prepend string for the current profile --rc                         Create default .zoomrc file
+    -o, --operator=OPERATOR          Set operator for current profile --pager                      Treate zoom as a pager, for use with ag and ack -p, --prepend=PREPEND            Set the prepend string for the current profile -r, --repeat                     Repeat the last zoom command --rc                         Create default .zoomrc file
-    -r, --rename=NAME                Rename the current profile
+        --rename=NAME                Rename the current profile
     -s, --switch=NAME                Switch to profile with specified name -u, --use=NAME                   Use specified profile one time only -w, --which                      Display the current profile

 Do you like to search through code using ag, ack, or grep?
 Good!
 This tool is for you! zoom adds some convenience to ag/ack/grep by allowing you to quickly open your search results in your editor of choice.
 When looking at large code-bases, it can be a pain to have to scroll to find the filename of each result. zoom prints a tag number in front of each result that ag/ack/grep outputs.
 Then you can quickly open that tag number with zoom to jump straight to the source. zoom is even persistent across all your sessions!
 You can search in one terminal and jump to a tag in another terminal from any directory!

 EXAMPLES: